007revad/Linux_Plex_Backup/README.md

 -   Stops Plex Media Server, then checks Plex actually stopped.
 -   Backs up Plex Media Server to a tgz file (**excluding the folders listed in plex_backup_exclude.txt**).
 -   Starts Plex Media Server.
+-   Emails the log to your email address (optional).
+Use when you have scheduled the script.

 #### It also saves a log in the same location as the backup file, including: